layik/layik.github.io/tutorials/lida-rr/git-github.md

 I think those of you who use Unix can easily install it on your machines if not installed already when the OS was installed.

+#### No terminal?
+No git?

+There are terminal simulators with git command support to play with.
+One of these is this one: <https://www.katacoda.com/courses/git>

 ### Hands on